 Published on: Feb 9, 2016 @ 17:35 Originally Published in: 2015 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-At the time, Subaru in rallying was more prominent in the Asia/Pacific region.
-The MP-1 Utility is known to have made 2 appearances in the WRC New Zealand Rally; driven both times by Ron Shapley, the car managed a respectable 23rd (1985) and 35th (1986) overall place finish.
-However, the car was competing in the B/11 class (for engines between 1599~1999 cc), managing a 2nd (1986) and 4th (1985) class place finish.
+The MP-1 Utility is known to have made two appearances in the WRC New Zealand Rally; driven both times by privateer Ron Shapley, the car managed a respectable 23rd (1985) and 35th (1986) overall place finish.
+However, the car was competing in the B/11 class (for engines between 1599~1999 cc), managing a 4th (1985) and 2nd (1986) class place finish.

 |Group/Class||B/11||Homologation number: B-259 (click # for the papers)|

 |Type||EA-81S, H-4, OHV 8 valves, gas||front, longitudinal|

 |Materials||block: aluminium||cylinder head: aluminium|

 |Type||four wheel drive||4 speed manual|

 |Clutch||single plate, mechanical|

 |Type||Leone-based steel monocoque chassis with roll cage, 2 door “coupe utility” steel bodyshell|